grab/cocoapods-pod-merge/README.md

 Two things to note here:

-* The `MergeFile` supports defining Pods just like your `Podfile`, with all the options that the `Podfile` supports.
+* The `MergeFile` supports defining Pods just like your `Podfile`, with all the options that the `Podfile` supports, like the `:path, :git, :branch` arguments.
-* You can any number of groups in your `MergeFile`.
+* You can have any number of groups in your `MergeFile`.
 The resulting merged dependencies will be named by the groups defined in your `MergeFile`.

-You can now modify your original `Podfile` to use the merged dependencies:
+You can now modify your original `Podfile` to use the merged pods instead of the individual pods:

 ```ruby
 target 'MyApp'